Benign prostatic hyperplasia (BPH), or enlarged prostate, affects men across the globe and has a major influence on their quality of life.

 Besides chronic or acute prostatitis, other BPH-related complications can also affect bowel movements.
 One of those complications is chronic urinary retention.
 Although rare, this complication can lead to large bowel obstruction.

-You see, a common symptom of enlarged prostate is the inability to empty the bladder completely.
+A common symptom of an enlarged prostate is the inability to empty the bladder.
 When left untreated, this symptom leads to urinary retention.

 In turn, urinary retention may lead to compression of the sigmoid colon (last section of the bowel) against the sacrum (transitory structure between the vertebral column and pelvis).
 As a result, large bowel obstruction may occur.
 Considered a medical emergency, large bowel obstruction is a blockage that prevents the passing of food and liquid.